Why Are Granny Squares Different Sizes? 6 Fixes

 Crochet a test swatch using your chosen yarn and hook, then measure the resulting square against your pattern’s gauge specification.
 Most patterns specify gauge as a measurement (for example, “4 rounds = 10cm x 10cm”).
 If your square is too large, go down a hook size.
 If it is too small, go up a hook size.
 Check our hook size chart for guidance.

-If you have been asking why are my granny squares different sizes, the answer is usually one of these 7 causes: inconsistent tension, mixed yarns, changing hook sizes, counting mistakes, a too-tight or too-loose foundation ring, working too fast, or skipping blocking.
-By identifying which cause applies to your squares, you can take targeted action to fix the problem.
+If your squares keep coming out uneven, it’s usually one of these 7 causes: inconsistent tension, mixed yarns, changing hook sizes, counting mistakes, a too-tight or too-loose foundation ring, working too fast, or skipping blocking.
+Once you spot which one applies, you can fix it directly.

 The most important habit to build is consistency: use the same yarn, the same hook, and the same tension for every square in your project.
 Once you have finished all your squares, block them to size and they will join together beautifully.
 With practice, your granny squares will become perfectly uniform, and you will be able to produce matching squares without even thinking about it.